UVic-Environmental-Engineering-Club/CETOHLCS0.0/README.md

 <img width="629" alt="image" src="https://github.com/user-attachments/assets/39d58619-f855-4bec-b4ec-c49ddb18ab29" /> <br>
 21. `ros2 run micro_ros_agent micro_ros_agent serial --dev (location of your port)` In this case it is `ros2 run micro_ros_agent micro_ros_agent serial --dev /dev/ttyACM0` <br>
 22. `ros2 topic list` to list topics <br>
 23. `ros2 topic echo (topic publisher name)` to echo to the published topic.
-In this case `ros2 topic echo cubemx_publiser`.
+In this case `ros2 topic echo cubemx_publisher`.
 You should be able to see the data being published. <br>
 <<<<<<< HEAD
 =======